 The funding under this project is for the payment of approved costs to meet the most serious needs of law enforcement in tribal communities.
-The allowable costs for which your agency's grant has been approved are limited to those listed on the Financial Clearance Memorandum (FCM) and Final Funding Memorandum (FFM), which are included in your agency's award package.
+The allowable costs for which your agency's grant has been approved are limited to those listed on the Financial Clearance Memorandum (FCM), which are included in your agency's award package.

-The FFM specifies the exact items that your agency is allowed to fund with your TRGP grant.
-The FCM specifies the overall amount approved for each budget request category.
-Both documents describe any costs which have been disallowed after review of your proposed budget.
-Your agency may not use TRGP grant funds for any costs that are not identified as allowable in the FFM and FCM.
+The FCM specifies the exact items that your agency is allowed and the overall amount approved for each budget request category.
+The document describes any costs which have been disallowed after review of your proposed budget.
+Your agency may not use TRGP grant funds for any costs that are not identified as allowable in the FCM.

-TRGP-Equipment/Training may only be used for the purchase of equipment, technology, training, uniforms, and other items approved by the COPS Office as reflected in the FFM.
+TRGP-Equipment/Training may only be used for the purchase of equipment, technology, training, uniforms, and other items approved by the COPS Office as reflected in the FCM.
 The COPS TRGP funds the purchase of items that have a link to the implementation or enhancement of community policing initiatives in your agency.

 To be eligible for payment under this grant, the purchase of approved items must be made after the grant award start date and comply with the guidelines described in Section III, "Accessing Grant Funds," of this manual.
 Section IV, "Financial Record Maintenance," outlines the types of records you must keep to document that you followed this grant condition.
-Purchases must also reflect the costs that were approved as shown in the FFM.
+Purchases must also reflect the costs that were approved as shown in the FCM.